-It is the mandate of TNPA to accurately demarcated with South African Maritime Safety Authority (SAMSA) approved marker buoys (EMPr table 5-I, condition 2).
+- It is the mandate of TNPA to accurately demarcate with South African Maritime Safety Authority (SAMSA) approved marker buoys (EMPr table 5-1, condition 2).
 The DFFE has no control over this.
 To identify the required marker buoys for the ADZ, an Aids to Navigation (AtoN) Plan was developed (final draft submitted on 27 November 2022).
-The workshop for stakeholder engagement on this Risk Assessment was held on the II - I2 October 2023.
+The workshop for stakeholder engagement on this Risk Assessment was held on the 11 12 October 2023.
 A Navigational Risk Assessment was conducted for Saldanha Bay, therefore, AtoN plan needs to be implemented in order to be rated compliant.
-Meetings between TNPA and DFFE were held on the 7 December 2023 and 8 March 2024 to further discussions are required to resolve the outstanding issues with TNPA.

-- Operators must remain compliant with maintenance and operational guidelines (EMPr table 5-1, condition 6).
-Progress has been made with farm maintenance plans and is discussed in detail in Anchor Report 2014/27\1b (ECO site inspection report).
-Blue Ocean Mussels (BOM) has completed all maintenance activities as per the farm maintenance plan provided to the ADZ ECO on 20 July 2022. - Managers of the ADZ should ensure that the shoreline of the Bay is monitored for aquaculture equipment washed ashore (EMPr table 7-1, condition 2).
-There has been a notable improvement in the reporting of beach clean-up data in 2024, with data provided to the ECO for all three precincts (Big Bay, Small Bay and Outer Bay) each month since January 2024 (discussed in detail in Anchor Report 2014/27\1b).
-The ECO received beach clean-up data for May 2024 for clean ups in Outer Bay North (North Bay), and Small Bay (the whole Northern Beach).
-Due to poor weather, the boat and crew couldn't access Spreeuwalle beach in Big Bay, but Donkergat (to the south of Spreeuwalle in Big Bay) were cleaned instead.
+Meetings were held on 7 of December 2023, 8 March 2024 and 19 August 2024, to discuss this matter.
+Discussion was also held with SAMSA on 21 August 2024 regarding the matter.
+However, discussions remain ongoing between the DFFE and TNPA to resolve the outstanding issues. - Operators must remain compliant with maintenance and operational guidelines (EMPr table 5-1, condition 6).
+See details regarding farm maintenance plans in Anchor Report 2014/30_1b (ECO site inspection report). - The AMC should ensure that the shoreline of the Bay is monitored for aquaculture equipment washed ashore (EMPr table 7-I, condition 2).
+There has been a notable improvement in the reporting of beach clean-up data in 2024, with data provided to the ECO for all three precincts (Big Bay, Small Bay and Outer Bay) each month since January 2024 (discussed in detail in Anchor Report 2014/30_Ib).
+However, due to severe weather and logistic issues only Big Bay and Small Bay was cleaned during the reporting period.
+The ECO received beach clean-up data for September 2024 for clean ups in Big Bay (Mykonos, Leentjies Klip, Blouwaterbaai and next to Beach Road), and Small Bay (the whole Northern Beach).
 No floats were retrieved from the Small Bay beach, with a small fraction of the waste collected comprising aquaculture waste such as rope offcuts.
-A total of 24 floats were collected from the Big Bay beach, with 19 floats recovered from the Outer Bay North beaches.
+A total of 48 floats were collected from the Big Bay beach.
+Beach clean ups by operators of Outer Bay North must resume.
+Beach clean ups by operators of Outer Bay North must resume.